-- Read the README file. - Run the instoss script (contained in the tar file) to install the OSS packages.
+- Read the README file - Run the instoss script (contained in the tar file) to install the OSS packages.
 Please make sure the /opt and the other file systems have enough disk space to install these OSS packages before running the instoss script. - Make sure you update your NIM lpp_source resources!
-Copy the new dependencies to your lpp_source directories.
+Copy the new dependencies to your lpp_source resource directories as needed.